How Search Works

 This approach allows the search to look through all content types efficiently.

-Finally, the results are sorted based on their scores and the top N matches are returned:
+Finally, the results are sorted based on their scores, and the top N matches are returned.
+But there’s a crucial step in between: Normalization!

 Pseudo-code idea: